CoderTofu/Shirts-And-Pants/README.md

 ## About SAP

 Shirts & Pants (SAP) is an E-commerce website created using Laravel and React.js.
 It is a simple E-commerce website where users can view products, add them to cart, and place an order.
-The website also has an admin panel where the admin can add, update, and delete products.
-The admin can also view the orders placed by the users.
+The website also has an admin panel where the admin can monitor and update customer orders.

 ## How to run the project